kotekan/kotekan/julia/README.md

   is to use [juliaup](https://github.com/JuliaLang/juliaup).
 Julia will be installed into the directory `.julia` in your home directory.
 - Instantiate the Julia package dependencies.
-This is mostly trivial, except for the code generator `IndexSpaces` which isn't registered as an official Julia package yet, so we have to manually point to its url.
   - Start Julia:
     ```sh
     cd julia